KilianDiama/problem-clarifier/README.md

 This repository contains a strict problem-clarification protocol designed to act as an entry gate for serious decision work.

+It exists for one reason only:

+To prevent analysis, writing, or decision-making from starting on the wrong problem.

-Its sole purpose is to transform a vague, confused, or poorly articulated input into:
+The protocol transforms a vague, confused, or poorly articulated input into:

 a clearly rephrased problem